 The primarily alpine-arctic herbaceous plant genus Micranthes (Saxifragaceae) is found in the mountains of Asia, Europe, and North America.
-Micranthes are a model group for investigating broad patterns of plant migration and diversification in mountainous and arctic areas worldwide and is an excellent candidate for answering large-scale biogeographic questions.
+Micranthes is a model group for investigating broad patterns of plant migration and diversification in mountainous and Arctic areas worldwide and is an excellent candidate for answering large-scale biogeographic questions.

 To assess the systematics, taxonomy, and historical biogeography of this group, this research project is multidimensional.
-It will include extensive fieldwork worldwide and international collaborations to obtain plant material; chromosome counts and cell quantification through flow cytometry; next generation sequencing; phylogenetic and dating analyses; and distribution and character trait reconstructions.
+It will include extensive fieldwork worldwide and international collaborations to obtain plant material; high-throughput sequencing targeting hundreds of nuclear and chloroplast genes; phylogenetic and dating analyses; and distribution and character trait reconstructions.

-I am a Ph.D. candidate in the biology department at University of Florida and Florida Museum of Natural History co-advised by Nico Cellinese and Doug Soltis.
-I love all things botany - from keying plants in the field to teaching the Plant Taxonomy lab to DNA extractions from leaf tissue.
-I have an affinity for mountains and their floras and subsequently my research has taken me to some amazing places.
+I am a Ph.D. candidate in the biology department at University of Florida and Florida Museum of Natural History advised by Nico Cellinese and co-advised by Doug Soltis.
+I love all things botany - from keying plants in the field to teaching Plant Taxonomy to DNA extractions from leaf tissue.
+I have an affinity for the harsh climates of high elevations and high latitudes and their associated floras.
+Subsequently, my research has taken me to some amazing places.